 Sarah: The biggest perk of learning early is definitely the freedom.
 It’s great to be able to drive wherever I like, picking up my friends and being able to visit friends and family more who live further away.

-Finally, what advice would you give other young drivers who are looking to start their driving journey?
+What advice would you give other young drivers who are starting their driving journey?

 Sarah: I would definitely recommend that anyone thinking about driving starts to learn as early as possible after they turn 17, as long as it’s something you really want to do.
 Also, think about how time-consuming it is – I managed to pass my test before my exams got too full on, so I was only focusing on driving.
 I think that learning earlier really helps with confidence and gives more road experience.
 It’s definitely one of the best decisions I’ve made!

 Jade: Don't let the pressure get to you - it's not the law that you have to learn to drive at 17!
 Just because all of your friends seem to be learning, passing, and driving, doesn't mean that you have to.
 If you don't feel comfortable, or if you don't genuinely want to learn, then you won't put 100% into your lessons.
-Take things at your own pace, spend time looking into different instructors, have one lesson and decide whether you feel you could sit and talk to that person for an hour, or two hours, and if you can't, then don't!
-In my experience, if you feel comfortable with your instructor, you're so much more willing and able to learn and pick up new skills than if you're just wishing the lesson to be over.
+Take things at your own pace, spend time looking into different instructors, have one lesson and decide whether it feels right for you.